knative/docs/docs/bookstore/page-0.5/pg0.5-env-setup.md

 kubectl get pods
 ```

-You will see that your node-server pod is running.
+You will see that your Node.js server (node-server) pod is running.

 ![Image](images/image14.png)